Next.js Routing: A Complete Beginner Guide

 npx create-next-app@latest app-router-app

-• Configuration Options: You'll be given a list of configuration options during the application setup process as shown below image.
-Select "Yes" when prompted “Would you like to use App Router?”.
+• Configuration Options: During the application setup process, you'll be given a list of configuration options, as shown in the image below.
+Select "Yes" when prompted, “Would you like to use App Router?”
 This ensures that the App Router is configured for your project.

 Next.js Routing: A Complete Beginner Guide